African Studies - Outreach Program

 - Women and gender

-The African Studies Program offers teacher workshops, open to all members of the community, that focus on incorporating African content into the curriculum, designed by us or in cooperation with a teacher.
-We also recently offered a community-wide music and dance institute and partner with other IU area studies centers on thematic workshops throughout the year.
+The African Studies Program offers teacher workshops and summer institutes, open to all members of the community, that focus on incorporating African content into the curriculum, designed by us or in cooperation with a teacher.
+We also partner with other IU area studies centers on thematic workshops throughout the year.

 For Media and Business